 Born in Salt Lake City, Utah, David Zabriskie has been a professional cyclist since 2001.
 He has ridden for the best teams in the world, including Team CSC and United States Postal Service.
 In the 2005 Tour de France, David rode the fastest time trial in Tour de France history to beat out Lance Armstrong and wear the highly-coveted yellow jersey during the first few days of the race.

-David is the only American to consecutively win stages in all three grand tour races: the Tour of Spain, the Tour of Italy, and the Tour de France.
-He is the current United States Time Trial Champion and he is excited to ride with the new American team sensation Slipstream/Chipotle during its 2008 season.
+David is the only American to consecutively win stages in all three Grand Tour races: the Tour of Spain, the Tour of Italy, and the Tour de France.
+Dave is also a record-breaking 7 time United States Time Trial Champion, earning him the nickname "Captain America."